 Winter is finally here in Animal Crossing: New Horizons, and that means it’s time to play the game for hours and hours in a feeble attempt to get all the new DIY recipes before the turn of the next season!
-From December 11 until the end of February (June 11 to the end of August, if you’re in the Southern hemisphere) we’re hunting snowflakes.
+From December 11 until the end of February (June 11 to the end of August, if you’re in the southern hemisphere), we’re hunting snowflakes.
 They’re common spawns, so if you see one floating around, pull out your bug net and catch as many as you can.
 You’ll need to gather a whole bunch of snowflakes to create furniture from the newly-introduced frozen series.
 It’s time to talk all about ACNH winter DIY recipes!

 Capturing snowflakes is easy enough, but how do you get recipes?
 One way is to create Snowboys.
 During winter, two snowballs will spawn on your island per day.
 Roll one snowball until it can’t get any bigger, and then roll the second snowball so that it’s slightly smaller than the first.
 Make sure you don’t smush the snowball against trees or obstacles, or else it’ll break.
 If you accidentally destroy a snowball, it’ll respawn later that day.
 When you’ve got both snowballs to just the right size, push the smaller one into the bigger one and you’ll create a Snowboy!
 He’ll (somehow) send a random DIY recipe right to your phone.
 Snowboys also give you a Large Snowflake once per day until they melt.
 Large Snowflakes are needed to craft some of the frozen furniture items, so be sure to talk to the Snowboy on each consecutive day.